lhoogenraad/cosc349Assignment1/README.txt

 The upload server provides a webpage on 127.0.0.1:8090/upload.php which allows users to upload their exam answers to the db.
 It should be noted there is no validation/parsing what so over on the stuff users enter.

+You are able to vagrant up designated machines, e.g. vagrant up dbserver display   would ignore booting up the upload VM.

+If you make changes to a running VM's webpage or schema, you can run vagrant reload machine_name to avoid recreating the entire machine.
+However if you make changes to the shell script you need to run vagrant destroy machine_name in order to affect those changes

 -----      Network     -----
 All 3 VM's are connected to a private network (named private_network) on 192.168.2.x (x is of course based